Andi-K/xForce2/README.md

 It is a rewrite of [X-Force:FFD] using the [Godot Engine].

-Goal is to provide
- - a easier to maintenance Code base
- - (nearly) all features of X-Force:FFD 0.917
- - common requested improvements and features except multiplayer and realtime support
- - 2 complete gamesets
- - native Linux and Windows binaries (+MacOS if someone test it)

 > X-Force:FFD is a game in the style of the old classics UFO: Enemy Unknown, XCOM: Terror from the Deep and XCOM: Apocalypse, where the player defended the earth with a military organization against an invasion from outer space.
 These classic weres at their time a unique mixture of research, strategy and tactics -- a mixture which hasn't been imitated very often since then.
 >
 > The implementing of all game aspects by gamesets and the gameset studio is the great strength of X-Force.
 Every interested gameset creator can provide all players with his own history and story, including new aliens and science projects.